christc4/web/sites/mal.avsbq.org/think/index.md

 Imagine Henry Ford stopped making cars because the Horse and Buggy industry sent him a bunch of sob stories

 The wheels of justice turn exceedingly slowly

+It's easier to fool the masses than to convince them they're being fooled